Stuck Without a Relieving Letter: How Can I Join My New Job After Resigning Abruptly?

 Dear Neha,

-If you dont serve the notice period than your organization can only deduct wages as per their Resignation policy, but they cannot deny to give your Experience Letter.
-You should visit the Labor office & seek help from the Labor officer.
-You can also give an written complaint to the Police station (your office comes under which police station that you should know), I hope your problem will be solved.
+If you don't serve the notice period, then your organization can only deduct wages as per their Resignation policy, but they cannot deny giving your Experience Letter.
+You should visit the Labor office and seek help from the Labor officer.
+You can also file a written complaint at the Police station (know which police station covers your office).
+I hope your problem will be solved.
 Best of luck.

 Yashodhan Dere

-However, in ideal circumstances they should issue you a relieving letter unless you have absconded.
-Would request you to speak to your previous manager/HR manager in a respectful manner and sort out this issue.
+However, in ideal circumstances, they should issue you a relieving letter unless you have absconded.
+I would request you to speak to your previous manager or HR manager in a respectful manner and sort out this issue.

 P.S.
-If you have absconded then please complete all exit formalities as per company policy and leave them on a good note.
-Do not burn bridges as it's a small world and you may end up working with the same manager/colleagues few years later.
+If you have absconded, then please complete all exit formalities as per company policy and leave them on a good note.
+Do not burn bridges as it's a small world, and you may end up working with the same manager or colleagues a few years later.

 Thanks,